Innovation and Systems Change

 $310,000

-This farmer-driven project is being undertaken in the Mackay-Whitsundays region and will modify existing equipment cost-effectively to simultaneously plant different seed sizes while undertaking existing paddock operations.
-This practical, affordable equipment will increase adoption of multi-species cropping and have benefits of improving water quality run-off.
+This farmer-driven project was undertaken in the Mackay-Whitsundays region.
+Existing equipment was modified cost-effectively to simultaneously plant different seed sizes while undertaking existing paddock operations.
+This practical, affordable equipment has increased adoption of multi-species cropping and have benefits of improving water quality run-off.

 Using eShepherd virtual fencing technology in sensitive riparian areas